AmariahAK/wisdom-drop/README.md

 # Motivation / Future Readiness Wisdom of the day (October 5 2025)
 > “The future belongs to those who prepare for it today.”
 > — Malcolm X

+# Consistency / Growth Wisdom of the day (October 6 2025)
+> "Great things are done by a series of small things brought together."
+> — Vincent Van Gogh